 Price: $15 for one attraction, $25 for both.

-Both of the haunted attractions here claim that you'll scream yourself silly before you're through.
-“The Dark” is a series of chambers where guests work their way through in complete darkness, hoping to avoid any of the ghosts and ghouls lurking in the blackness, while the legend over at “The Manor” is that it is haunted by the ghost of a killer kid, who murdered both of her parents.
-Guests can calm their nerves or fuel up for the adventure at the site's grill, which offers treats like bacon-infused funnel cakes, fresh curly fries, and apple cider.
+This Hubbard hair-raiser is split into two attractions: “The Dark,” a series of chambers guests work their way through in complete darkness, hoping to avoid various ghosts and ghouls; and “The Manor,” a house haunted by the ghost of a killer kid who murdered both of her parents.
+You can calm your nerves or fuel up for the adventure at the site’s grill, which offers bacon-infused funnel cakes, fresh curly fries, and apple cider.

 275 Strand Street St. Helens